 This is how normal, healthy, growing children eat (and still grow):

-• I will eat a particular food one day and not the next – this doesn’t necessarily mean I don’t like it anymore
+I will eat a food one day and not the next.
+This doesn’t necessarily mean I don’t like it anymore.

 Be guided by your little one with feeding.
 Your child has much more to teach you about how to feed than you will glean from any textbook or blog article.
-Through your feeding relationship he will teach you more about himself, and you, than you ever imagined.
-She will teach you that she has her own way of exploring and creeping up on new foods.
-Feeding goes well when we support our kids by providing structure for the what, when and where of feeding and let them decide the how much and whether of eating.
+Through your feeding relationship, your baby will teach you more about himself, and you, than you ever imagined.
+They will teach you their own way of exploring and creeping up on new foods.
+Feeding goes well when we support our kids by providing structure for what, when and where children eat and let them decide the how much and whether to eat from what we provide them.
 Feeding kids well is a lot about letting go.

 Enjoy your food journey together and eat happy!